 Hi!
 I’m Caroline.
 My surname is New, and I’m a new Green.

-Not in my beliefs, but as an activist.
-In the past I’ve been active as a leftie, and though I was once in a Red-Green group, the relationship between the left and the greens has always been uneasy.
+I’ve only been an environmental activist in the last ten years, although I was well aware of the need.
+In the past I was active as a leftie, and the relationship between the left and the greens has always been uneasy.

-In the early 80s I was a childcare activist, and wrote a book called ‘For the Children’s Sake’ with my friend Miriam David.
-Its subtitle was ‘Making Childcare more than Women’s Business’.
-During the anti-Poll Tax campaign I was a weekly helper down the courts, a ‘McKenzie friend’ (helper) to the people called up for non payment.
+In the early 80s I was a childcare activist, and with my friend Miriam David wrote a book called ‘For the Children’s Sake’, subtitled ‘Making Childcare more than Women’s Business’.
+During the anti-Poll Tax campaign I was a weekly ‘McKenzie friend’ (helper) in the courts for people called up for non payment.
 The idea was to spin proceedings out to make it too expensive to collect this unfair tax.
 I collected a lot of anti-poll tax objects and tapes from the courts, which you can find in the People’s History museum in Manchester.
 Then for fifteen years I was chair of my Trade Union branch (NATFHE, which was a union for lecturers in UK colleges and universities).
 That was a lesson and a half in varieties of sexism.

 I’ve jumped around a bit, but it’s given me a particular perspective that may be useful.